Irstead: St Michael's

 St Michael's is a Broadland church of character and great charm situated in the hamlet of Irstead,150m from public moorings on the River Ant just below Barton Broad on the Norfolk Broads.

-and we hope you can join our Rector, David Smith and members of the community for our weekly Morning Worship Service on the Sunday Worship Resources 2021 page.
+and we hope you can join our Rector, David Smith and members of the community for our weekly Morning Worship Service which can be found on the Sunday Worship Resources 2021 page.

 All recorded services for 2020 since 25th March 2020 can be found on the Sunday Worship Resources 2020 page.

-The Church will continue to be open on Wednesdays from 10am - 3pm for private prayer.
+Church Open We are pleased that the Church is now open for private prayer every Wednesday from 10am - 1pm and Saturday from 1-5pm.
 A hand sanitizing facility is provided at the church with a request to continue to observe social distancing guidelines.

 During this time of the pandemic when church services are limited we are missing much needed revenue from our regular collections.
 Any donation that you are able to give will most gratefully recieved.
 It is now possible to make a donation online directly to St MIchael's Church through the Norwich Diocesan website.
 More details can be found on our News Page.